X

 Publishers can also use data to achieve a higher average CPM, the cost for every thousand impressions of an ad on a webpage.
 Higher CPMs mean higher online ad revenue for publishers.

 As mentioned earlier, better-targeted audiences are more sellable.
-When you use a DMP to segment audience data and gain useful insights about your audience, your inventory becomes more valuable to advertisers.
+When you use a DCP to segment audience data and gain useful insights about your audience, your inventory becomes more valuable to advertisers.
 When advertisers know they are reaching an engaged audience on your site, they’ll pay more to have their ads there.

 CPM prices also vary based on the type of ad and how well those ads perform on a certain site.
 By looking back at your data, you can determine which ads performed best and which earned the highest CPMs.
 You can then focus your efforts on these types of ads.
 For example, you might find that video ads work especially well.
 Your data might also tell which topics in ads your publication viewers respond to best.